bamcis-io/AWSPriceListApi/README.md

 This provides a list of all services that have pricing data available in the offer index file.

+### Serde

+There are serialization/deserialization classes for parsing the JSON content from a `GetProductResponse`.
+For example,

+    PriceListClientConfig Config = new PriceListClientConfig();

+    PriceListClient Client = new PriceListClient(Config);

+    GetProductRequest Request = new GetProductRequest("AmazonRDS")
+    {
+        Format = Format.CSV
+    };

+    GetProductResponse Response = await Client.GetProductAsync(Request);

+	ProductOffer RDSOffer = ProductOffer.FromJson(Response.Product);

+Now in the `RDSOffer` object you can explore the different pricing terms, dimensions in each term, and the set of products in that offer.

 ## Revision History

+### 2.2.0
+Added deserialization classes for parsing the JSON for product offers.

 ### 2.1.2
 Added disposing for http response messages.